shiv-xm/CODSOFT/README.md

-#codsoft
+##codsoft

-##Creating a personal portfolio using CSS and HTML is a popular beginner web development
+1.Creating a personal portfolio using CSS and HTML is a popular beginner web development

 Header Section: Adding name & logo at the top.
 Also including the about section: Insert an image of yourself.